jdittrich/userNeedResearchBook/text/allURBook.md

 However, only dealing with problems would lead to patching existing solutions.
 If you want to create new ways of approaching things, you need to connect problems to the underlying motivations by asking for the difficulties a problem causes.

 Naturally, the three general aspects of activities, motivations and problems are just giving you a starting point for developing your questions.
 Use them to create questions suitable for your own research.

 When you have started with gathering data you can further refine your questions.
-You will get new ideas or want to refine questions since you tried them and may notice shortcomings or opportunities.
+You will get new ideas or you may want to refine the aims of your reserach since may haved noticed shortcomings or opportunities.

 For example, in the research on graphic design I noticed that idea generation during work was important for the participants and an interesting topic to research.
 Thus, I added questions like »How do you generate new ideas?« or »How do you know if an idea you have works?«.